Marlin Model 60: Uses

-The Model 60 is well-suited for small-game hunting and vermin control, as well as for serious but low-cost target practice while preparing for hunting with larger rifles.
-The relatively large ammunition capacity is adequate for casual recreational target shooting ("plinking"), plus the low price and ease of handling makes it well-suited as a first rifle by young hunters just learning to use a semi-automatic rifle.
+The Model 60 has been used for small-game hunting and pest control, as well as for inexpensive target practice while preparing for hunting with larger rifles.
+The relatively large ammunition capacity is adequate for recreational target shooting ("plinking"), plus the low price and ease of handling makes it well-suited as a first rifle by young hunters just learning to use a semi-automatic rifle.

 Versions and year of manufacture

 The Model 60 is currently available in nine distinct versions:

 The production of Marlin Model 60's was moved to Huntsville, Alabama.
 This move took place in 2016 and 2017.
 Rifles now are labeled on the barrel with the new location as Huntsville, Alabama USA.